 Frustrated at having to post a status update, tweet, and promote your blog post all at the same time?
-We can help you take one element out of that equation by automating it - namely by having your Facebook status updates automatically convert into tweets.
+We can help you take one element out of that equation by having your Facebook status updates automatically convert into tweets.

-Under the "edit settings" option, you can decide how much information you want to share with Twitter.
-After you "save changes" you'll be able to simply post a status update in Facebook (remember to keep it under the 140 character Twitter max, and leave 3 characters for a RT (ReTweet), so 137 characters total), and Facebook will automatically send a link back to your Twitter page where a status update will automatically be posted for you.
-This saves you from the time of having to login to both services and post updates.
+Here you can decide how much information you want to share with Twitter then click “save changes” and you’re all set!
+Now you’ll be able to simply post a status update in Facebook that will save you from having to login to both services and post two separate updates.

 Note: since Twitter has a character limit, it will automatically truncate your post with an automatically created short URL (Example fb.me/XYC) that will link back to the original post on Facebook.

 Note that you also have the option of undoing this link at anytime by visiting facebook.com/twitter.
 This is not an application by a third-party, but the official Facebook / Twitter integration.
 On this page, simply select the “unlink from Twitter” link next to the Twitter accounts you no longer wish to have associated with their respective Facebook pages.
 Incidentally, you can also access this connection from within Twitter.

 Additionally, you can post your Tweets to your Facebook page by going to twitter.com/settings/applications however as of June 2015 when we last checked, this feature is experiencing technical issues.